Star Maps (film): Production

 The director, Miguel Arteta, came to the US from Puerto Rico at the age of 16.
 He described Star Maps as the "worst idea" a first time filmmaker could attempt, due to its large number of characters and locations, as well as the unorthodox subject matter.
 Arteta met the movie's producer Matthew Greenfield while studying film at Wesleyan University.
 The duo initially tried to convince people in Hollywood to fund the film.
 However, in the end, it would be financed to the tune of $90,000 by a group of 15 private investors.
 The first investor they found committed $50,000 to the project.
 At this point, Arteta and Greenfield went ahead with casting and location scouting.
 It took a year for them to attain the remaining $40,000.
 Once they did, they began shooting the movie.
 The cast and crew primarily consisted of friends, due to the project's financial limitations.

 11 months after principal photography began, Arteta wanted re-shoots to make the plot more coherent.
 Many of Arteta's friends initially wouldn't return his calls when he asked them to come back for the re-shoots.
 He stated "They thought we should have just worked with what we had and moved on, but we chose to use the money we had originally set aside for post-production to re-shoot, and then worried about raising the additional money for post."

 Release

-After premiering at the 1997 edition of the Sundance Film Festival, it was picked up by 20th Century Fox's indie acquisition division Fox Searchlight Pictures for $2.5 million.
+After premiering at the 1997 edition of the Sundance Film Festival, Star Maps was picked up by 20th Century Fox's indie acquisition division Fox Searchlight Pictures for $2.5 million.
 The deal was seen as a big coup for Arteta.
 Fox Searchlight would give Star Maps a US theatrical release in July 1997.
+The film later aired on the Fox Movie Channel, a channel dedicated to 20th Century Fox films.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 20 critics, indicating "generally favorable" reviews.

+Music

+Coinciding with the film's theatrical release, a soundtrack of modern Latin music was released by DGC/Geffen Records on July 29, 1997.